bigdoods/ifc-tech.org/docs/guides/index.md

 * The IFC [User Guide](#user-guide-internal) can help you read IFC files.
 * The [Developer Guide](https://github.com/bigdoods/ifc-tech.org/tree/{{page.githubbranch}}/docs/devel) can help you either write code to directly access IFC, or to contribute directly to the IFC project.

-* (idea) gather all tooling that is used for accessing, querying, editing and updating IFC files that are independent of vendor influence and include them in user guide to promote usage.

 ## <a name="user-guide-internal"></a>IFC User Guide

 The following topics in the IFC User Guide can help you read, write, edit and update IFC schema and file extensions.